Theories of imperialism: Emmanuel

 Arghiri Emmanuel’s theory of unequal exchange, popularized in his 1972 book Unequal Exchange: A Study of the Imperialism of Trade is considered a major departure from several recurring themes in Marxist studies of imperialism.
 Notably it does not rely on an analysis of monopoly capital, or the expansion of the capitalist mode, instead positing that free trade between two fully capitalist nations can still be unequal in terms of the underlying value of trade goods, resulting in an imperialist transfer.

 Arghiri Emmanuel wrote that the intensification of global trade created a hidden transfer of value from poor to rich countries.

 Emmanuel based his theory on a close reading of Marx's writings on price, factors of production and wages.
 He concurred with Piero Sraffa that differences in wages are the key determinant of differences in costs of production, and thus of prices.
-He furthermore noted that western, developed nations had much higher wages than underdeveloped ones, which he credited to higher rates of unionization rather than a difference in productivity, for which he saw no evidence.
+Emmanuel furthermore noted that Western, developed nations had much higher wages than underdeveloped ones, which he credited to higher rates of unionization rather than a difference in productivity, for which he saw no evidence.
 This initial difference in wages would then be compounded by the fact that capital is mobile internationally (allowing the equalization of prices and profit rates between nations), while labor is not, meaning wages cannot equalize through competition.

-From here, he noted that if western wages are higher, then this would result in much higher prices for consumer goods, with no change in the quality or quantity of those goods.
-Conversely, underdeveloped nations’ goods would sell for a lower price, even if they were available in the same quantity and quality as western goods.
+From here, Emmanuel noted that if western wages are higher, then this would result in much higher prices for consumer goods, with no change in the quality or quantity of those goods.
+Conversely, underdeveloped nations’ goods would sell for a lower price, even if they were available in the same quantity and quality as Western goods.
 The result would be a fundamentally unequal balance of trade, even if the exchange value of the goods sold is the same.
 In other words, core-periphery exchange is always fundamentally "unequal" because any poor country has to pay more for its imports than it would if wages were the same, and has to export a greater amount of goods to cover its costs.
 Conversely, developed countries are able to receive more imports for any given export volume.

 Emmanuel's theory generated considerable interest through the 1970s, and was incorporated into many later theorists’ work, albeit in a modified form.
 Most later writers, such as Samir Amin, believed unequal exchange was a side-effect of differences in productivity between core and periphery, or (in the case of Charles Bettelheim) of differences in organic composition of capital.
 Emmanuel's arguments around the role of wages in imperialism have been revived in recent years by Zak Cope.